COVID-19 vaccinations are being administered across the country, leading to a growing population of those who have received the vaccine.

 You are not considered “fully vaccinated” the moment you get your single shot of the Johnson & Johnson vaccine or the second shot of the Moderna or Pfizer vaccine.

-People are considered fully vaccinated two weeks after their final dose of the vaccine, according to the CDC.
+People are considered fully vaccinated two weeks after their final dose of the vaccine.